LandSandBoat/lsb-wiki/Sol-Refactor.md

 `The fabled 20x performance improvement`

+_This work was/is possible without using Sol, but it is MUCH harder to pull off.
+It was made nearly trivial to implement by leaning on Sol._

 The one benefit of the old system was the ability to hot-swap and modify scripts on-the-fly.
 If it's being read all the time, any changes you make will get picked up and used immediately - leading to a very short iteration cycle.
 This is a feature we absolutely couldn't have dropped, it's vital for anyone wanting to write scripts.
 We've kept this functionality by adding a `FileWatcher`; this will inform the server process if anything in the `scripts/` folder has changed during operation and re-cache it.
 This functionality is enabled by default for Debug builds, and disabled in Release builds.

 ### Developer Quality of Life